Administration of the Bilingual Interpreting Examination (BIE)—Registration CLOSED

-Registration is closed for the 2024 administration of the Spanish Language BIE.
-Candidates seeking to test in all available languages will have an opportunity when testing resumes in later in 2024.
+Registration is closed for the 2024 Summer/Fall administration of the Bilingual Interpreting Examination (BIE).
+Candidates seeking to test in all available languages for which there is an exam and raters will have an opportunity when testing resumes in 2025.
 Interested candidates are encouraged to frequently visit this page for the latest interpreter exam updates.

-Candidates testing during the Spring administration, for test center location details, click here!.
+Candidates testing during the Summer/Fall administration can access test center location details by clicking here

 Registration for the Written and Oral Proficiency Examinations is Open Year-Round

-Candidates interested in taking these examinations are encouraged to register as soon as possible.
+Registration for the Written and Oral Proficiency Examinations (OPEs) is available year-round.
+Candidates interested in taking these examinations are encouraged to register.

 To register for the Written Examination, click here.